Earlier this month, a local shop closed—and I want to talk about it.

 But here’s the thing… This shop never marketed.
 Ever.
-And if they did, I never once saw any – and that’s not a good sign either.
+And if they did, I never once saw it—and that’s not a good sign either.

-Regardless, I was at a social event over the holidays and I couldn’t help myself, I queried a group of 15 or so about this shop, and all but 2 had never heard or seen ANY advertisements from this shop.
+Regardless, I was at a social event over the holidays and I couldn’t help myself; I queried a group of 15 or so people about this shop, and all but 2 had never heard or seen ANY advertisements from this shop.

 “But what if they couldn’t afford to advertise?”